Introduction to UNF

 The University of North Florida (UNF) was chartered as a state university in 1965 and is one of 12 public universities within the State University System of Florida (SUS).
 UNF aspires to be an institution of choice, nationally recognized for high-caliber students, faculty, and staff.

 UNF began offering classes in 1972 to a 2,000-member student body and was initially established as an upper-division and master’s degree-granting institution.
 In 1984, freshmen and sophomores were admitted.
 In 1990, UNF launched a doctoral program in educational leadership.
 In 2007, UNF added a doctorate in nursing practice and a doctorate in physical therapy.
-And in 2016, UNF offered a post-MSN doctor of nursing practice and a doctorate in clinical nutrition.
+In 2014, the BSN-DNP for Nurse Practitioners and Anesthesiology Nursing were offered, followed by the Doctorate in Clinical Nutrition in 2016.

 In 2004, former President John Delaney allocated special funding to create UNF’s Flagship Programs.
 This initiative was designed to strengthen some of our best recognized academic programs, along with those programs that had significant potential to become national models and make them signature programs for our university.
 In July 2005, UNF established its first flagship program, the Brooks College of Health’s School of Nursing.
 Five other programs followed, including Transportation and Logistics and International Business, both in May 2006; Coastal Biology in October 2006; and the Department of Nutrition and Dietetics and the Department of Music in June 2011.
 All six of these programs have received and graduated students who have achieved levels of national prominence.